wookey-project/wookeypedia/sphinx/source/tataouine/debug.rst

 --------------------------------------------

-The *std library* supports a ``printf()`` function and prints the content on the kernel USART through a syscall (see :ref:`technical-docs`).
+The *std library* supports a ``printf()`` function and prints the content on the kernel USART through a syscall (see :ref:`libstd`).

 Using Minicom and GDB
 ---------------------